nats-io/nats-site/content/blog/jeststream-eventual-consistency.md

 title = "Delegate with trust"
-author = "Vincent Vermersch @vinceveve" categories = ["Community"] tags = ["jetstream", "eventsourcing", "idempotency"]
+author = "Vincent Vermersch @vinceveve" categories = ["Community"] tags = ["jetstream", "eventsourcing", "idempotency", "optimistic concurrency"]
 +++

 When speaking about async patterns (messaging, event sourcing, etc.) with other developers, they often seem *afraid* of eventual consistency.
 However, it is often expressed in the form of: